vippsas/vipps-ecom-api/vipps-ecom-api.md

 It is not possible to refund the remaining amount (since it has not been captured), and it is not possible to cancel the reservation, since some of it has been captured.

-There is only a need to specify the `amount` when doing a partial capture.
-To perform capture of the entire amount `amount` can be set to `null` or `0`

 These two truncated examples show the responses for a reservation of 200.00 NOK, and a partial capture of 100.00 NOK: